folkenrothk/DataAbstraction-algorithmSort/writing/reflection.md

   values (e.g., 1,048,576 numbers)
 - The total number of doubles conducted during the experiment (e.g., 5 or 10)

 TODO: You may need to design a custom experiment for certain sorting algorithms due the fact that there may be some algorithms that are inefficient!

 TODO: You must justify every part of your experiment design and then furnish output examples to demonstrate that your program generates correct data!

 ## Research Questions

-TODO: Clearly state at least three research questions that you want to ask and answer by using the `listsorting` program.
-You should provide the research questions in a list that where each list element starts with "RQ" and ends with a question mark.
-Make sure that the totality of your research questions cover all of the sorting algorithms provided by the `listsorting` program.
+// TODO: Make sure that the totality of your research questions cover all of the sorting algorithms provided by the `listsorting` program.

+* RQ 1. ---?

+* RQ 2. ---?

+* RQ 3. ---?

 ## Performance Analysis

 ### Empirical Evaluation

 TODO: The output data tables provided above of the ones that you should reference when you are reporting on your empirical evaluation.

 TODO: Provide at least three paragraphs that explain which containment checking algorithm is fastest, by how much it is faster, and how you knew that it was